ebi-byte/ML-training/README.md

-# ML-training
+# EBI Modeling Team - Stats/ML KT

+A repo for creating the knowledge base for the EBI team

-This repo aims to strengthen fundamentals and introduce the readers to new and advanced concepts of machine learning and deep learning concepts
+Aim is to strengthen the fundamentals and give introduction into various concepts - beginner and advanced AI/ML techniques